 The Counter-Terrorism Bill aimed to widen both the investigative powers and the criminal penalties that could be applied against terrorism.
-The bill was subsequently divided into six amendment bills, which added the desired legislation into six pre-existing acts.
+The bill was subsequently divided into six amendment bills, which inserted the desired legislation into six pre-existing acts.

 The 2019 Christchurch mosque shootings, in which 51 people were killed, made it clear that New Zealand is not immune to terrorist attack.
 New Zealand supports the work of the United Nations and other international organisations in countering terrorism.

-Within the New Zealand Defence Force responsibility for counter-terrorism was principally vested in the Special Air Service (SAS).
+Within the New Zealand Defence Force, responsibility for counter-terrorism was principally vested in the Special Air Service (SAS).

 In the 2000s the Security Intelligence Service (SIS) and the Government Communications Security Bureau (GCSB) also had a greater focus on working to combat terrorism.

 New Zealand goes to considerable lengths to plan for and implement security measures designed to prevent terrorist disruption of major political events.
-Some examples of events with high security include the APEC ministerial meeting in Auckland in 1999, other major international political meetings, royal visits to New Zealand and international sporting events such as the Rugby World Cup in 2011.
+Some examples of events with high security include the APEC ministerial meeting in Auckland in 1999, other major international political meetings, royal visits to New Zealand, and international sporting events such as the Rugby World Cup in 2011.

 New Zealand has been an active supporter of new international trade and transportation security standards, and is working to further strengthen critical infrastructure against possible terrorist attack.
-New Zealand’s adoption of the Border Security Act 2004 was designed to enhance New Zealand’s border security regime.
+New Zealand’s adoption of the Border Security Act 2004 was designed to enhance its border security regime.
 In addition, the New Zealand and US customs authorities have agreed on a comprehensive security arrangement that allows both countries to work together to identify and intercept high-risk containers as early in the supply chain as possible.

-The SIS carries out security checks on people entering the country and works to ensure New Zealanders are not involved in spreading weapons of mass destruction.
+The SIS carries out security checks on people entering the country, and works to ensure New Zealanders are not involved in spreading weapons of mass destruction.

-From the mid-20th century terrorism was increasingly used by disaffected groups of many nationalities, in particular those engaged in unequal struggles against states and governments.
+From the mid-20th century terrorism was increasingly used by disaffected groups of many nationalities, in particular those engaged in asymmetrical struggles against states and governments.
 It has been used by militant groups of the right and the left, by separatist nationalists and by religious extremists.
 Following the 11 September 2001 attacks on the US by adherents of the militant Islamist group Al Qaeda, terrorism became associated in the popular mind with Islamic extremists.